Saturday, April 21, 2012

 Historic Iris germanica 'CRIMSON KING'

-Photo taken a couple of days ago, an historic rebloomer from about 1893 that was involved in much of the success the Sass Brothers had with their intermediate reblooming programme in the 1920's and 1930's.
+Photo taken a couple of days ago, an historic rebloomer from the 1800's that was involved in much of the success the Sass Brothers had with their intermediate reblooming programme in the 1920's and 1930's.

 THE GARDENERS CHRONICLE, Amateurs Column, July 14th 1894.